geonetwork/core-geonetwork/docs/manual/docs/install-guide/installing-from-source-code.md

 -   Java 11 (LTS) is **not supported** at this time.
 -   GeoNetwork won't run at all with Java 7 (1.6) or earlier releases.

+!!!
+Note

+    GeoNetwork 4.4.0 is scheduled to support Java 11

 ### Application Server

 Next, you need a servlet container.
 GeoNetwork ships with an embedded container, [Eclipse Jetty](https://www.eclipse.org/jetty/), which is fast and well-suited for most applications.